Aumni-Fund/aumni-sql-coding-challenge/README.md

 ## Submission

 The technical interview with the team will be one hour long.
-Please prepare the technical challenge ahead of time and bring it to that pairing session with the team.
-They will bring some questions about your implementation and possibly some refactor ideas.